-Anglo-Saxon culture of Britain.
+The history of the Brokesbank family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in Yorkshire, where the name is derived from two places with the name Brooksbank in the West Riding.
 These place names are derived from Old English: brokes, the genitive of broke, which means "brook, stream"; and bank, as in riverbank.
-CITATION[CLOSE]

 Early Origins of the Brokesbank family